ndreckshage/buzzword-booklist/README.md

 - add error boundaries and stuff
 - allow a list to specify between grid / list
 - get the node query working
-- rename slug to key in various places
-- REMOVE TYPESCRIPT FROM THE CLEANED VERSION FOR SIMPLICITY
 - begin planning blog post!